 At its meeting today, the NBS Executive Board voted to keep the key policy rate at 1.0%.

-As assessed by the Board, the effects of past monetary and fiscal measures can also be expected going forward, helping maintain the favourable financing conditions of businesses and households, and propping up their disposable income.
-An impetus will also come from the adopted third stimulus package this year, worth around 4.3% of GDP.
+As assessed by the Executive Board, the effects of past monetary and fiscal measures, including the third economic assistance package worth around 4.3% of GDP, can also be expected going forward, helping maintain the favourable financing conditions for corporates and households, and thus propping up their disposable income.

-The Executive Board stresses that, as so far, monetary policy priority will be to ensure price and financial stability, while supporting faster growth of our economy and employment, further growth of the export sector and a favourable investment environment.
+In conditions of pronounced global uncertainty caused by the pandemic, the NBS preserved price and financial stability for the eighth year in a row, and at the same time it is on an equal footing with the Serbian Government in providing support to corporates and households.
+The Executive Board underlined that safeguarding price and financial stability will remain a priority of the monetary policy, together with support to faster growth of our economy and employment, further rise in the export sector, as well as favourable investment environment.
 The NBS will continue to carefully monitor the trends and impact of the key factors in the domestic and international environment on inflation, financial stability and the speed of economic recovery, and to adjust its measures accordingly, in the interest of our corporates and citizens.